reddit/node-platform/README.md

 # r/platform
 A set of tools to enable easy universal rendering and page navigation on a React + Redux stack.

+## Change Log
+#### v0.14.0
+Removed the `postRouteServerMiddleware` configuration option.
+Middleware will now end with the route handler being fired.

 ## Installation
 Currently, just use NPM.
 ```